ts-kontakt/antback/README.md

 import antback as ab
 ab.demo()
 ```
 The demo feature generates random trades of several stocks at random prices and generates an interactive report.
-A profit is slightly more likely than a loss — it's a demo, after all.
+A profit is slightly more likely than a loss—it's a demo, after all.

 ## Quick Start